-- Do not write anything on your examination paper until instructed to do so. - Read all instructions carefully. - If a subject has a choice of questions, ensure you put the QUESTION NUMBER in the space indicated (otherwise it may not be marked!). - When asked to fill in the details on the front of your exam paper, please use your registered legal name and not your preferred name.
-If a signature is required, please enter this as it is very important. - At the front of the room you will see a whiteboard displaying the following information, which you will need when you are asked to fill in the front of your exam paper/answer booklet: - Centre number: 25361 0 - Subject title 0 - 0 Paper number and Tier - Actual start and finish times When the exam starts, the invigilator will display the actual 0 start and finish times of the exam. - Date 0 - Please make sure that you put your name, candidate exam number and question on any additional sheets of paper you may use.
-BTEC students will have their registration number provided, this should be used on all your paperwork. - Please Remember it is your responsibility to check you have the correct question paper and you are sitting the correct exam - check the day, date, subject, unit/component and tier of entry (if appropriate).
-If you think you have been given the wrong exam paper, please raise your hand and notify an Invigilator immediately.
+- You must not open the question paper until the examination begins.
+If you do, this will be reported to the relevant awarding body. - Do not write anything on your examination paper until instructed to do so. - Read all instructions carefully. ٠ - If a subject has a choice of questions, ensure you put the QUESTION NUMBER in the space indicated (otherwise it may not be marked!). - When asked to fill in the details on the front of your exam paper, please use your registered legal name and not your preferred name.
+If a signature is required, please enter this as it is very important. - At the front of the room you will see a whiteboard displaying the following information, which you will need when you are asked to fill in the front of your exam paper/answer booklet: - Centre number: 25361 0 - Subject title 0 - Paper number and Tier 0 - Actual start and finish times When the exam starts, the invigilator will display the 0 actual start and finish times of the exam. - Date 0

-- Make sure you answer the correct questions. - Show all your working/rough work.
+- Please make sure that you put your name, candidate exam number and question on any additional sheets of paper you may use.
+BTEC students will have their registration number provided, this should be used on all your paperwork. - Please Remember it is your responsibility to check you have the correct question paper and you are sitting the correct exam check the day, date, subject, unit/component and tier of entry (if appropriate).
+If you think you have been given the wrong exam paper, please raise your hand and notify an Invigilator immediately. - Make sure you answer the correct questions. - Show all your working/rough work.
 Cross it through when you have finished with it.
 Hand it in with the rest of your answers. - Leave yourself 5-10 minutes at the end to read through and check all your answers. - If you need to leave the room because you are feeling unwell, please raise your hand, the invigilator will assist you.
 You are not allowed to leave the room on your own. - If you require additional answer sheets or have an issue, you must raise your hand to signal the attention of the invigilator. - If you drop something on the floor do NOT pick it up please put your hand up clearly and an invigilator will come to you. - You will not be allowed to leave an examination room early.
 If you have finished the paper use any time remaining to check over your answers and that you have completed your details correctly. - When told to do so stop writing immediately.